thuehn/RegMon/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/1880886/8918836/070378ec-34bb-11e5-9452-9825a0f52bfa.jpg)

+### RegMon - in-Kernel MAC-Layer Monitoring
+To perform the monitoring, we leverage the lightweight kernel-to-userspace debug file system (debugfs) This serves two purposes:

+- (1) it enables a a simple file-based configuration of RegMon for its in-kernel operations from the userspace
+- (2) the actual trace-file from the kernel can be accessed via standard file read (e.g., with tail, cat) from the userspace.

+For the actual measurements, it is possible to access Atheros control and status registers stored in the card memory through the PCI bus.
+Each of the Linux drivers (i.e., Madwifi, ath5k and ath9k) has its own C functions or macros to access the memory-mapped 32-bit register content, as shown at the bottom of the RegMon picture.

+The Linux kernel function 'readl()' is called to read the current register value at the memory address that was passed to it, respecting different host endianness and memory mapping specifics.
+For every register read, we store the current timestamp and the raw hexadecimal register values.
+Each column, except the first one holding the current timestamp, represents a register address specified through debugfs from the user-space.
+In our current implementation, we can monitor up to 12 registers in parallel.
+The main limiting factor for the number of registers is the memory footprint of the data structure to hold these values in the kernel.

 ### This RegMon git repo includes:

 - RegMon measurement tool provided as patches for ath5k, ath9k and madwifi Linux drivers in OpenWRT